Tom Lewis (actor): Stage Roles

 In 2025, Lewis appeared in The House Party, a modern adaptation of Miss Julie for Headlong (theatre company).
 Writing in The Times, Holly Williams noted: "The casting is perfection.
 Tom plays on Jon’s class anxieties and contradictions — so tender to Christine, so scornful towards Julie, yet so drawn to her — giving shades of Paul Mescal in Normal People."

 Screen Roles

-After a worldwide search, Tom made his film debut in the romantic epic Redeeming Love alongside Abigail Cowen, which was released on 21 January 2022.
+After a worldwide casting search, Tom made his film debut as the lead in the romantic epic Redeeming Love alongside Abigail Cowen, which was released on 21 January 2022.

-In 2025, Tom starred in the Channel 4/PBS crime drama Patience, with the series opening with positive reviews.
+In 2025, Tom starred in the Channel 4/PBS crime drama Patience, with the series opening with rave reviews.
+The drama went on to be Channel 4's most viewed show of the year.